hhergeth/qMatrixLib/README.md

 There should be nothing to do besides including the appropriate files.

 ### Bugs
-- The `hessenbergReduction`function is not working correctly.
-- The `svd` function is not working correctly.
+- The `svd` function is not working correctly (this implies the null function as well).